nriane/nltms/README.md

 # nltms
-nltms, for nuLiga Tennis Match Scraper, scrapes tennis matches from nuLiga and returns as a list of match objects
+nltms, for nuLiga Tennis Match Scraper, scrapes tennis matches from nuLiga and returns them as a list of match objects